Top image: Still, ‘Knight of Cups’ (2015) © Dogwood Films

 With a killer back catalogue to pick from, the setlist is guaranteed to hit hard.
 Just fight against those shoegaze instincts and raise your eye level to the stage, you don’t want to miss this.

-Over the last 150 years menswear has evolved rapidly, a new exhibition hosted by the Jewish Museum explores the revolutionary 60s epoch.
-A time when liberation was in the air and winklepickers ruled the streets.
+Over the last 150 years menswear has evolved with speed.
+A new exhibition hosted by the Jewish Museum traces the evolution of menswear through the revolutionary 60s, a time when liberation was in the air and winklepickers ruled the streets.

 With their dandy aesthetic, 60s designers such as Ossie Clark revolutionised fashion, creating a whole new aesthetic that endures today – look no further than Alessandro Michele’s Gucci or J.W.Anderson.
 Detail-obsessed, these dedicated followers of fashion brought a whole host of style icons into the mix, from miniskirts to kipper ties.

 During this decade, Mr Fish was one of the most influential designers, ushering in a “peacock revolution” in men’s fashion.
-Born Michael Fish in Wood Green, the flamboyant tailor’s dazzling kipper ties and brocade suits made LSD seem redundant.
-Sought after by the likes of Mick Jagger (that white dress Jagger wore for the 1969 Rolling Stones’ Hyde Park tribute to Brian Jones – Fish’s handy work), John Lennon and David Bowie.
+Born Michael Fish, the flamboyant tailor’s dazzling kipper ties and brocade suits made LSD seem redundant.
+Sought after by the likes of Mick Jagger (such as that white dress Jagger wore for the 1969 Rolling Stones’ Hyde Park tribute to Brian Jones), John Lennon and David Bowie.

 Breaking free of conservative dressing, Mr Fish et al. harked back to an 18th-century approach, when men weren’t afraid of being expressive with their clothes.
 Here’s your chance to delve into that wardrobe, go wearing jeans, come away in a man-skirt.